g31pranjal/trackJquery/README.md

 ----
-Convert date time in GMT to Unix TimeStamp
+* Convert date time in GMT to Unix TimeStamp
+* Calculate difference b/w latest Issue/PR on Github and latest Issue/PR in database, and fetch only   new Issues/PR